 OneManOffice: Backpack

 The next couple of OneManOffice posts are going to describe products from a great company, 37signals.
-If you want to know more about their philosophy for building simple, useful, elegant web-based applications, check out their book, Getting Real
+If you want to know more about their philosophy for building simple, useful, elegant web-based applications, check out their book, Getting Real.

 Backpack is an online organizational tool, a place to keep your notes, lists, ideas, events, photos, files — basically, any bits of information that you would want to keep track of.
 You can create separate pages based on whatever categories you feel are useful, and then fill those pages with your notes, lists, photos, etc. (Full disclosure: If you sign up using the link I provided, I’ll get discounts to my own Backpack account.)